pointw-dev/halchemy/src/docs-generator/src/templates/using.md

 }
 ```

-With halchemy you supply values for the template placeholders using "with template values":
+With halchemy you supply values for the template placeholders using `with template values`:

 <tabs>
 <tab name="Python">